Slashbunny/puppet-phpfpm/README.md

 Please see the php-fpm configuration file comments for detailed explanations about what each option does.

+## Custom Parameters

+`$phpfpm::poold_purge` : Delete all files in the pool.d folder that aren't managed by Puppet.

 ## Examples

 **You must include the phpfpm class prior to configuring pools.**